 - 5 large egg yolks

-When fully chilled, sprinkle a thin layer of sugar over and caramelize with a blowtorch.
-Quickly sprinkle some toasted peanuts over before the sugar has cooled, so they set into the caramel.
+When fully chilled, sprinkle a thin layer of demerara sugar over and caramelise with a blowtorch.
+Quickly sprinkle some toasted peanuts over before the sugar has cooled, so they set into the caramel, then serve.